 Are you concerned about noise levels, kitchen aromas, or the lack of privacy?
 All these issues can be addressed with the smart use of ventilation, textures and layering, and medium-rise furniture.

 Retain Structural Integrity

 When designing an open plan home, never compromise the structural integrity of the existing building.
 Always seek advice from a Master Builder to ensure load-bearing walls and other weak points are identified.
 Load-bearing walls can be removed but must be strengthened with suitable beams, ceiling joists or columns.

 Create A Focal Point In Your Open Plan Home

-Having a focal point will draw the eye to a feature in an open plan space.
-Consider a stone fireplace, an oversized window, or cathedral ceilings.
+Include a focal point to draw the eye to a hero feature in an open plan space.
+Great ideas for a focal point include a stone fireplace, an oversized window, or cathedral ceilings.
 Every room should have some type of focal point.
-However, in an open plan home, it’s a way to create intimacy.
+However, in an open plan home, it’s also a way to create intimacy.
 Because furniture and fixtures can be created around a focal point.

 For example, having well-considered furniture styled around a fireplace creates a delineated conversation area.
-It keeps the space open but also creates a more intimate environment.
+This keeps the space open but also creates a more intimate environment.